DavidSegura07/about-me/README.md

 * Consider including the answers to your daily journal and submission questions here
 * This is also a good place to reflect on the tools and resources used and learned.

+# Collaboration

+* Driver: Adnan Mohamud
+* Navigator: David Segura

+We worked on lab 4 together.
+This file has been edited by Adnan Mohamud (driver) with David Segura guiding me (navigator).